 If you are already using nodejs, the solidity compiler can be installed easily through its packaging system.
 In a linux environment with nodejs and npm, the installation of solidity compiler can be done through command line by using the following command.

 sudo npm install -g solc

 To check if the command line utility and the compiler was installed successfully we press

-Let's create a file with name first_contract.sol then there are plenty code of samples to test let's choose the remote purchase paste the code file you find in the previous link in the file we just created then we have to compile the contract using this command
+Let's create a file with name first_contract.sol then there are plenty of code of samples to test, let's choose the remote purchase to paste the code file you find in the previous link in the file we just created then we have to compile the contract using this command

 solcjs --bin --abi first_contract.sol

 the previous command will output two files the first one has extension .bin is the contract compiled code (bytecode) that we will use in ethereum client to deploy the contract.
 The other file with file extension .abi is the application binary interface and describes how a user will interact with the contract.